jrehor/kcc/README.md

 We will use a `trial` version of k, which comes with a reasonable limit of 1 gigabyte of workspace per k process.
 This limit is for your own protection, so that you don’t accidentally convert too much data into too much money too early, because, as any k programmer will tell you, with great power comes great responsibility.

 The k interpreter is currently available for `Linux` and `macOS` on `x86_64` architecture.
 If you are on Solaris, OpenBSD or z/OS — hang tight, good things come to those who wait.
-The same applies for `ARM64` architecture, but if you are on Windows, well, lets not cry over spilled Guinness.
+The same applies to `ARM` and `WASM` architectures, but if you are on Windows, well, lets not cry over spilled Guinness.

 Without further ado, go to https://anaconda.org/ and follow the instructions.
 Anaconda shell integration option is highly recommended.
 Once you install Anaconda, install the package called  `shakti`, which is nothing else but `k` in disguise: